 As the largest supporter of UK business, we already offer a wide range of support to those who want to start a new business.
 But we also know that for many, it remains harder than it should be.
 We are committed to helping create an additional 50,000 new businesses across the UK by 2023, through inspiring and supporting over 500,000 people to consider enterprise as a career option.
 The focus will be on underrepresented populations, with women making up at least 60% of those we support and more than 20% being Black, Asian, Minority Ethnic-led businesses.
-We will also make sure that more than 75% of people are based outside London and the South East.
-By helping tackling the barriers to starting a business, there will be more opportunities to help companies grow.
+We will also make sure that more than 75% of people are based outside London and the South East, and that 10% of those inspired and supported will be social purpose-led.
+By helping to tackle the barriers to starting a business, there will be more opportunities to help companies grow.

 Advancing female entrepreneurship

 In March 2019, the Rose Review into Female Entrepreneurship was launched by RBS CEO Alison Rose.
 The Review made a series of recommendations to help remove barriers facing women who want to start a business.
 At the time of the launch we committed to helping create an additional 65,000 new female-led businesses by 2025.

 To help more women get to the business starting line, in March we launched Back Her Business, the first female-only crowdfunding programme that supports would-be entrepreneurs across the UK.
 So far 4,631 women have been supported and inspired to consider enterprise as a career option.
 510 new female-led businesses have been started, 454 female-owned projects have successfully crowdfunded, and we have gifted £573,333 towards these projects.

 In July, NatWest and Royal Bank of Scotland were founding signatories of the Investing in Women Code which has since been signed by a total of 22 major banks and investment firms.